ssi-schaefer/lcdsl/README.md

  * single-properties:
      * `project`: specifies the project that contains the main class of the program to run
      * `main-class`: specifies the class in `project` that contains the `main` method to execute.
 Content assist for this attribute is available once `project` is set for the launch.
-     * `search-main`: allows to extend the search path for the main class to inherited methods and system libraries that the `project` dependes on.
+     * `search-main`: allows to extend the search path for the main class to inherited methods and system libraries that the `project` depends on.

 A typical `java` configuration looks like this:

     java configuration LcJavaMain {
         project com.wamas.test;
         main-class com.wamas.test.JavaMain;

         memory min=64m max=256m;

         vm-argument '-Dmy.arg=value';
         argument 'cmdArg';
     }